Adenylosuccinate lyase deficiency

 Adenylosuccinate lyase deficiency is a rare autosomal recessive metabolic disorder characterized by the appearance of succinylaminoimidazolecarboxamide riboside (SAICA riboside) and succinyladenosine (S-Ado) in cerebrospinal fluid, urine.
 These two succinylpurines are the dephosphorylated derivatives of SAICA ribotide (SAICAR) and adenylosuccinate (S-AMP), the two substrates of adenylosuccinate lyase (ADSL), which catalyzes an important reaction in the de novo pathway of purine biosynthesis.
 ADSL catalyzes two distinct reactions in the synthesis of purine nucleotides, both of which involve the β-elimination of fumarate to produce aminoimidazole carboxamide ribotide (AICAR) from SAICAR or adenosine monophosphate (AMP) from S-AMP.

 Types

-ASLD is divided into three categories based on the severity of symptoms: the fatal neonatal form, type I and type II.
+ADSLD is divided into three categories based on the severity of symptoms: the fatal neonatal form, type I and type II.
 However, as symptoms occur along a spectrum there are no set criteria to determine which category a patient should be ascribed to.